 Tyng solved the problem with a pretend marriage.

-Dr. Blood treated his patients, knocked them unconscious, and robbed them.
+Most of the time, Dr. Blood was on the road, looking for wealthy, vulnerable “patients.”
+He’d pretend to treat them, knock them unconscious, and rob them.
 Then, he left them by the side of the road.
 When they woke up, he was gone and so was their money.

-Tyng hired Dr. Blood to pretend to be a minister and marry the couple.
-Then, John Alford Tyng moved Judith into his new home in Dunstable (now Nashua, NH) a few miles from Tyng Mansion.
+Tyng hired Dr. Blood to pretend to be a minister.
+After a quick, secret marriage ceremony, John Alford Tyng moved Judith into his new home.
+It was in Dunstable (now Nashua, NH) a few miles from Tyng Mansion.

 Judith soon gave birth to a child, and then another, and finally a third child was on the way.